Search

 Copy of chap logo's (1)

-CCSS Financial Assistance Services for housing and housing-related expenses is provided in the form of a check.
+The Financial Assistance program for housing and housing-related expenses is provided in the form of a check.
 Checks are made payable to the client/head of household or landlord/mortgage company.
 For utility payments, checks are made payable to either the client/head of household or the utility vendor.
 Households of one may be eligible for a maximum of $400.00 a month in assistance.
 An additional $135.00 a month is available for each additional household member.
+A household is only eligible for assistance once every twelve months unless they have a barrier to employment as determined by Clark County Social Service, or if they have a disability as defined by the Social Security Administration’s Blue Book.

 How to Apply